 Room sizes are generous for Paris, especially in the higher categories, and there's a small yet serviceable lift to all floors, so guests with mobility issues should find this stay comfortable and accommodating.

-Ask for a table in the corner, so you can discreetly observe the comings and goings of your fellow diners.
+Ask for a table in the corner, so you can discreetly observe the comings and goings of your fellow loungers.
 If the weather is fine, a place out on the small patio is a must.

 Smart with a hint of loucheness – think taffeta dresses and your best jacket.

-Next to the restaurant, the hotel bar is a decadent space of leopard-print carpets, Italian marble columns, black tables, and grey velvet chairs and banquettes.
+The hotel bar is a decadent space of leopard-print carpets, Italian marble columns, black tables, and grey velvet chairs and banquettes.
 Le 13s (champagne cocktails made with violet liqueur and lime) are served up throughout the evening to a laid-back jazz-lounge soundtrack – and live jazz music on the last Thursday of every month.

 Snacks and light meals are available from 7.30am to 11pm.